 Loading and transporting are considerations to which you should give extensive thought.
 Most think strapping it on the roof of a vehicle is the obvious way to transport a kayak and there are many roof racks available.

 Do not underestimate the difficulty of lifting a kayak that weighs 50-85 pounds to the top of a car.
 The weight and length of the kayak measured against the height of your vehicle’s roof is critical.
 Doing this alone is less than fun and can cause injury.

 Trailering is a good choice for a fishing kayak, as they tend to be a bit bigger and heavier than recreational kayaks.
 You can get a commercially made kayak trailer or make your own, as many do.
-The picture below is what I made from a Harbor Freight trailer kit and PVC, and I’m not a particularly handy guy.
+The picture above is a kayak trailer I made from a Harbor Freight trailer kit and PVC, and I’m not a particularly handy guy.
 Of course, if you have a pickup truck you’re set.